Running with Dystonia

 TRIGGERS:

-Speed/Intensity: This seems to be the biggest trigger for me but again -no research on it.
+Speed/Intensity: Using my calf more and higher hip flexion seems to be the biggest trigger for me but again -no research on it.
 I have been able to have a couple PRs but with limited interval training as symptoms will increase within 2-4 faster workouts.
 I have had to be very very gradual about increasing speed and intensity... only getting away with it for a short time and avoiding too many fast strides or fast drills with regular training.

-Something that has worked so far for me is to do the most similar motion to running that I can without the symptoms acting up to help retrain the motor pattern, then repeat that movement many times daily and slowly introduce running or walking more (easy pace) Learning a new motor pattern can take 4.000-6,000 times.
+Something that has helped the most is doing a similar running motion slowly without the symptoms acting up to help retrain the motor pattern, then repeat that movement many times daily and slowly introduce running or walking more (easy pace) Learning a new motor pattern can take 4.000-6,000 times.
 Remember Malcolm Gladwells book "10,000 hours" to get good at something?
 Similar concept but not that simple as it can be difficult for some dystonia symptoms to calm down enought to retrian the brain.
 And the struggle to keep that motor pattern good can be very difficult.
 I've tried many sensory brain tricks to no avail -chewing gum, listening to music, podcasts, dribbling a basketball while running.

 While I have my flair ups and am learning to accept that running fast and pushing myself is tricky, so far these things have been the most helpful in continuing to walk fairly well and run some: